Russia launches Soyuz carrying two Iranian satellites

 In February, Russia launched into space an Iranian research satellite that will scan Iran's topography from orbit, according to ISNA.

-While Iran insists that the Chamran 1 is purely a research satellite, designed to test hardware and software systems and demonstrate in-orbit maneuvering technologies, Western officials and experts remain skeptical.
+While Iran insists that the Chamran 1 is purely a research satellite, designed to test hardware and software systems and demonstrate in-orbit maneuvering technologies, Western officials and experts say it is for military purposes.

 "Iran’s space program is a cover for the regime’s longer range strike capabilities and a pathway to an Intercontinental Ballistic Missile (ICBM) that could be used to threaten the US homeland and the European continent," Behnam Ben Taleblu, a senior FDD fellow, told Iran International.